relay-tools/Relay.swift/website/docs/api/mock-environment.md

 class MockEnvironment: Environment
 ```

 A `MockEnvironment` is a special [Environment](environment.md) subclass that has special support injecting data into the store and faking network responses.
-A mock environment is intended to be used for things like unit tests or SwiftUI previews (see [previewPayload()](../API%20Reference%20Relay%20in%20SwiftUI%20e8c792bb5a824ec5a4e988ea6fd2cd88/previewPayload()%20ca648cdc4f394133b88ec8426dda7a2f.md) for the latter).
+A mock environment is intended to be used for things like unit tests or SwiftUI previews (see [previewPayload()](preview-payload.mdx) for the latter).

 ## Creating a mock environment